Faiyaz42/Resume-Projects-OLD/Cliptionary/README.md

 ```
 *Sometimes the dictionary tab might not open ,in that case, just close the command line or terminal and re-run node Cliptionary.js for windows or node ./Cliptionary.js for macOS in the Cliptionary directory.

-This project was made as a submission to HackEd 2021.
+--->This project was made as a submission to HackEd 2021.